Eccentric-Anomalies/tungsten-moon-site/docs/manual/intro.md

 ---
 # Tungsten Moon: The Manual

 Tungsten Moon puts you in the virtual seat of the AMC Sky Dart utility/logistics spacecraft.
-Alone on a one million square kilometer moon made of solid Tungsten, you have to figure out how to fly the Sky Dart safely.
-There are a total of twenty (20) round landing pads spread across the surface of the moon.
-Find each pad and land on it safely.
-When you do, the flashing red light in the center of the pad will turn green.
-Now go find the next one!
+Alone on a one million square kilometer moon made of solid Tungsten, you have to figure out how to fly the Sky Dart safely, following the advice sent to you by a mysterious admirer.
+Survive your training and set out across the vast, untamed planes of the Tungsten Moon in search of your ultimate destiny.
+Who is trying to help you and are they *really* want from you?

 ## The Goal of the Game

-Safely visit every pad and turn its light from red to green.
-That's it.
-Simple!
+There is a goal, but since getting there is half the fun, we're not saying any more!